williamgilpin/dysts/README.md

     pip install dysts

+See the [additional installation guide](#additional-installation-guide) for more options.

+## Benchmarks

+The benchmarks reported in our preprint can be found in [`benchmarks`](benchmarks/).
+An overview of the contents of the directory can be found in [`BENCHMARKS.md`](benchmarks/BENCHMARKS.md), while individual task areas are summarized in corresponding Jupyter Notebooks within the top level of the directory.

+## Contents

++ Code to generate benchmark forecasting and training experiments are included in [`benchmarks`](benchmarks/)
++ Pre-computed time series with training and test partitions are included in [`data`](dysts/data/)
++ The raw definitions metadata for all chaotic systems are included in the database file [`chaotic_attractors`](dysts/data/chaotic_attractors.json).
+The Python implementations of differential equations can be found in [`the flows module`](dysts/flows.py)

+## Additional Installation Guide

 To obtain the latest version, including new features and bug fixes, download and install the project repository directly from GitHub

     git clone https://github.com/williamgilpin/dysts